SKalt/leaflet-sandbox/README.md

 ```
 git clone this-gh-repo && cd leaflet-sandbox && npm install
 ```
-downloads and insalls the sandbox.
-Note node and npm are required.
+downloads and installs the sandbox.
+Note `node` and `npm` are required.

 # Usage
 `npm run start` will start the page in your default browser.